Toothpaste: alternatives for brushing teeth

 3 Zapping is a DIY healing approach recommended by Dr. Clark.
 It involves selectively electrocuting pathogens using a commercial or homebuilt frequency generator or "zapper".

-More on natural, non-toxic dental care & oral hygiene
+More on dental care